boylede/aoc2022/readme.md

 ## Day 4

 Day four is about checking for overlapping ranges.
 Hopefully this hints at some future spatial layout themes in this year's puzzles.

+## Day 5

+Day five brought some interesting towers-of-hanoi elements to the table along with more complicated input parsing.
+I was really excited by this one.
+My solution is currently pretty messy, but it does the job for now until I come back to it.
+I think this one can be parsed and executed in a single pass, so that will be my goal on revisiting.